 We have a range of items that are popular that you may be interested in

-Opening 25 May at the Museum of London Docklands, Roman Dead delves into the world of London’s ancient ancestors by exploring the objects left behind in their graves by friends, family and loved ones.
+Roman Dead delved into the world of London’s ancient ancestors by exploring the objects left behind in their graves by friends, family and loved ones.
 Click on objects in the image below to see one of the stories on display.

 Spurred on by the discovery of an extremely rare sarcophagus in Harper Road, Southwark, last year, curators have assembled 250 fascinating objects to reveal the surprising similarities as well as striking differences between the original Londoner and the modern global city that 9 million people now live in today.